soodaayush/arduino-school-yoga-project/README.md

 ## Inspiration

-I was tasked with producing a physical project for my Yoga exam, which is to demonstrate what I have learnt from the course.
-I thought making a reminder using an Arduino would be a great idea, since it makes for a good starter project.
+I was tasked with producing a physical project for my Yoga exam to demonstrate what I have learned from the course.
+I thought making a reminder using an Arduino would be a great idea, as it makes for a good starter project.

 ## Challenges

-The challenges faced when creating this was connecting the wires to their respective spots and making sure they don't become loose.
+The challenges faced while creating this project included connecting the wires to their respective spots and ensuring they remained secure.

 ## Lessons Learned

-I learned the basics of how hardware works and how to print to an LED screen.
+I learned the basics of how hardware works and how to print to an LCD screen.

 ## The Project

-Built this for a final Yoga exam in school, the LED screen is powered by wires from the Arduino, which is loaded with instructions to print Yoga reminders.
-It reminds you to remember to meditate.
+Built for a final Yoga exam, this project features an LCD screen powered by an Arduino.
+The Arduino is programmed to display Yoga reminders, helping users remember to meditate.